Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module1_baseline/README.md

    6. Expand the loops and function in the **Performance & Resources** section
    7. Right click on the II violation as shown in this clip to detects its source: [HLS animation](../images/HLS_anim.gif)

-   We see an II violation of 8 for two loops around this expression and another very similar:
+   We see an II violation of 8 for two loops in this function.
+   One of them looks like this:
    ```cpp
    // Loop only takes one element every 8 clock cycles!!!
    // We expected one every cycle (II of 1)